Maryland Divorce Attorney Handles Division of Property

 Protect your property in a divorce

 Property division can be one of the difficult phases of a divorce.
 Learn more about how the Law Offices of Ellen L. Lee can help you.
 Call 240-552-6957 or contact our Maryland law firm online today.
-Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Columbia, Frederick, Annapolis, Bethesda, Montgomery County and the rest of Maryland.
+Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Montgomery County and throughout Maryland.
 We also have a satellite office in Bethesda.